by Dr Samantha Ross, General Practitioner, GPwSI in Pre-School Growth and Nutrition

 Healthy Start for Health Professionals Explains the Healthy Start scheme for healthcare professionals.

 NHS Digital: National Child Measurement Programme Explains the role of the mandatory programme designed to inform local planning and delivery of services for children, gather data on childhood overweight/obesity and provide information to assist in engaging children and families with healthy lifestyles and weight issues.

 Public Health England: Childhood Obesity Applying All Our Health Report summarising the public health issues around childhood obesity, potential interventions and guidelines.

-Public Health Wales: Take our 10 steps to a healthy weight to help beat childhood obesity Includes 10 Steps to a Healthy Weight infographic and video
+Public Health Wales: Take our 10 steps to a healthy weight to help beat childhood obesity Includes 10 Steps to a Healthy Weight infographic and video.

 Obesity Action Scotland Providing independent advocacy and clinical leadership on preventing and reducing overweight and obesity in Scotland.
-Slides on childhood obesity in Scotland can be found here.

 Public Health England: Child Health Profiles (‘Fingertips’) Child health statistics including breastfeeding initiation and prevalence and prevalence of childhood obesity by region or CCG can be examined for England.
 Use the drop-down boxes to change the viewing parameters.